 A backyard studio is the perfect place to get over that writer’s block.
 Big open windows for natural light will be great during the day as well as small desk lights just in case the creativity continues long into the night.
 Add a few chair options with different views so you’re not bored of sitting at the same desk with the same view.

 A large backyard studio can be a great home gym.
 Ditch the gym fees and fill your studio with the equipment you like to use.
 Add a big window to one side and a large mirror perpendicular to it, just as you would find in any other gym.

 Everyone will want to come to your house when you have a home bar.
 A dark natural wood interior makes for the perfect pub setting, or add pops of colour to create a festive atmosphere.
 Add a bar area complete with countertop to one side and a small table and chairs to the other.
 String lights inside for extra ambiance, giving the perfect lighting to a fun night at home.

-Since backyard studios are separate from the main building, they provide that guests with an excellent private space whilst visiting.
-Windows with a great view that offer natural light will reflect nicely on a light, natural wood interior complete with small closet and wooden furniture.
+Since backyard studios are separate from the main building, they can provide that guests with an excellent breakaway space whilst visiting.
+Windows with a great view that offer natural light will reflect nicely on a light, natural wood interior complete with some comfortable furnishings.

 9 – The Music Studio